Ficool

 Belle chimed in, her mouth full of food, "It's a surprise!
 You're going to like it!"
 She giggled, her mischievous eyes gleaming.

-Before I could retort further, Mother added, "By the way, you're coming with us to Lulu's School."
+Before he could retort further, Mother added, "By the way, you're coming with us to LuLu's School."

-"Do I have to?"
-I groaned, already dreading the idea.
+"Do I have to?" he groaned, already dreading the idea.

 Mother's eyes lit up.
 "Of course.
 It was your idea, remember?
 You said you wanted to help more children learn."

-"Yeah, go talk to someone for once," Isabelle teased with a mouthful of food.
+"Yeah, go talk to someone for once," Belle teased.

-"Shut up," I muttered, rolling my eyes.
-With a sigh, I added, "Fine, just let me know when."
+"Shut up," he muttered, rolling his eyes.
+With a sigh, he added, "Fine, just let me know when."

 Mother beamed.
 "Perfect."

 Most families couldn't afford academy tuition, leaving many children without an education.
-That's why I proposed creating a school.
-More like a Sunday school to give more children a chance to learn basic subjects and eventually contribute to society.
-Turning an abandoned building into a classroom seemed like a simple but important way to help.
+That was why he had proposed the school.
+Though not a full academy, it was more like a Sunday class where children could learn basic subjects and get a meal.
+Turning an abandoned building into something useful seemed like a small thing.

-As our conversation shifted, Mother glanced toward the window.
+Their conversation shifted as Mother glanced toward the window.
 "I heard you met our guests today," she said.

 Belle's eyes brightened.
 "They're strong.
 Did you see how they looked?"